-Gravadlax is one of the few Christmas-appropriate dishes that feels really treaty and momentous but isn’t disgustingly fatty or bloaty.
-Salmon is fairly high in fat, but it’s good fat and sliced paper thin it means you don’t really eat huge amounts of it.
+Gravadlax is one of the few Christmas-appropriate dishes that feels really treaty and momentous but isn’t going to ruin your day by filling you up.
+It also yields quite a lot so you can eke it out over a few events and parties.
 I made it up a few days before Christmas and it was enough to feed one piggish family and then another batch of hungry souls a week or so later.

 The colour of it is really exciting on the table, it’s so pretty dished up.
 I served it with a squeeze of lemon, fresh grated beetroot, some dill and a half and half mix of light whipped cream and greek yoghurt, soured with some lemon.
 This makes it much lighter than pure cream, almost like a foam, teamed with the super fluffy potato blinis it’s a light bite of perfection.

 4 tbsp vodka

 2 tbsp orange zest

 I used Nigel Slater’s recipe for beetroot gravadlax, with vodka and orange zest for flavour.
 You basically just chuck all the ingredients in a bowl and mix them all up before rubbing into the fish.
 I used two tails because they sit well together but you could equally do a fillet if you want to make less.
 Fit it into a snug dish, cover with clingfilm and a small plate and stick the heaviest jars or dishes on top of it to get a squeeze on.
 You can leave it for a few days in the fridge then when it’s time to serve just scrape off all the marinade and wipe down with a paper towel.
 Then get the sharpest knife you have and slice the thinnest slices on a slight diagonal.

 3 medium eggs, separated

 50g self-raising flour